Silicone Sponge Rubber Products, Gaskets, Cushions

 Stockwell Elastomerics regularly applies 3M and Adchem pressure sensitive, acrylic and silicone adhesive backings to closed cell silicone sponge materials.
 More detailed technical information about applying acrylic adhesive, silicone adhesive and combination adhesive to silicone sponge is available.
 Adhesive backed gaskets and pads allow for faster assembly during final installation.
 In addition to furnishing parts with peel and stick backings, Stockwell Elastomerics offers conductive surface coatings for high temperature ESD grounding applications.

-Silicone sponge and silicone rubber sheet are readily fabricated into silicone sponge gaskets and cushioning pads.
+Silicone sponge and silicone rubber sheets are readily fabricated into silicone sponge gaskets and cushioning pads.
 Fabricating processes at Stockwell Elastomerics include: die cutting, water jet cutting, adhesive lamination, strip slitting (silicone gasket tape) and custom assembly.
 Stockwell Elastomerics offers cut-to-size (waterjet) prototypes to help engineers and designers with “proof of concept”.

 What is Silicone Sponge?